 - Capitalized words have special meanings.
 We define them in Chapter Nine.
-Read the Definitions to understand your coverage. - We only pay benefits for services we define as Covered by this Contract. - You must use Network Providers or get Prior Approval (see below).
-We do not require Prior Approval for Emergency Medical Services. - The provisions of this Contract only apply as provided by law. - We exclude certain services from coverage under this Contract.
+Read the Definitions to understand your coverage. - We only pay benefits for services we define as Covered by this Contract. - For some services, you must use Network Providers. - The provisions of this Contract only apply as provided by law. - We exclude certain services from coverage under this Contract.
 You'll find General Exclusions in Chapter Three.
 They apply to all services.
 Exclusions that apply to specific services appear in other sections of your Contract. - We do not cover services we do not consider Medically Necessary.
 You may appeal our decisions. - This is not a long-term care Policy as defined by Vermont State law at 8 V.S.A. §8082 (5). - You must follow the guidelines in this Certificate even if this coverage is secondary to other health care coverage for you or one of your Dependents.